Third rail: Running rails for power supply

 The first idea for feeding electricity to a train from an external source was by using both rails on which a train runs, whereby each rail is a conductor for each polarity, and is insulated by the sleepers.
-This method is used by most scale model trains, however it does not work so well for large trains as the sleepers are not good insulators.
+This method is used by most scale model trains; however, it does not work as well for large trains as the sleepers are not good insulators.
 Furthermore, the electric connection requires insulated wheels or insulated axles, but most insulation materials have poor mechanical properties compared with metals used for this purpose, leading to a less stable train vehicle.
 Nevertheless, it was sometimes used at the beginning of the development of electric trains.
-The oldest electric railway in Britain, the Volk's Railway in Brighton, England was originally electrified at 50 volts DC using this system (it is now a three rail system).
+The oldest electric railway in the world, Volk's Railway in Brighton, England, was originally electrified at 50 volts DC using this system (it is now a three-rail system).
 Other railway systems that used it were the Gross-Lichterfelde Tramway and the Ungerer Tramway.

 Shoe contact

 The third rail is usually located outside the two running rails, but on some systems it is mounted between them.
 The electricity is transmitted to the train by means of a sliding shoe, which is held in contact with the rail.
 On many systems, an insulating cover is provided above the third rail to protect employees working near the track; sometimes the shoe is designed to contact the side (called "side running") or bottom (called "bottom running" or "under-running") of the third rail, allowing the protective cover to be mounted directly to its top surface.
 When the shoe slides along the top surface, it is referred to as "top running".
 When the shoe slides along the bottom surface, it is less affected by the build-up of snow, ice, or leaves, and reduces the chances of a person being electrocuted by coming in contact with the rail.
-Examples of systems using under-running third rail include Metro-North in the New York metropolitan area; the SEPTA Market-Frankford Line in Philadelphia; and London's Docklands Light Railway.
+Examples of systems using under-running third rail include Metro-North in the New York metropolitan area; the SEPTA Market–Frankford Line in Philadelphia; and London's Docklands Light Railway.

 Contact shoe gallery

 Electrical considerations and alternative technologies

 Electric traction trains (using electric power generated at a remote power station and transmitted to the trains) are considerably more cost-effective than diesel or steam units, where separate power units must be carried on each train.
 This advantage is especially marked in urban and rapid transit systems with a high traffic density.

 Because of mechanical limitations on the contact to the third rail, trains that use this method of power supply achieve lower speeds than those using overhead electric wires and a pantograph.
-Nevertheless, they may be preferred inside the cities as there is no need for very high speed and they cause less visual pollution.
+Nevertheless, they may be preferred inside cities as there is no need for very high speed and they cause less visual pollution.